dsjoerg/ggtracker/README.md

 This will launch a chrome window (you need chrome installed, of course) and automatically monitor specs for changes.

 Run all tests: `/usr/local/share/npm/bin/testacular run`

+### Keeping npm/node updated

+update/install npm: `curl https://npmjs.org/install.sh | sh`
+update/install node: `brew install node`

+Note: node includes npm, which should be sufficient.
+If you installed npm before node, you may have to `brew link -f node`